-The Sunnyvale system distributes water disinfected with chloramine and well water that is tested but not treated.
-Chloramine. a combination of chlorine and ammonia. lasts longer in water to provide more protection against pathogens such as bacteria and viruses, and produces lower levels of disinfection byproducts such as trihalomethanes.
+The City's system distributes water disinfected with chloramine and well water that is tested but not treated.
+Chloramine, a combination of chlorine and ammonia, lasts longer in water to provide more protection against pathogens such as bacteria and viruses, and produces lower levels of disinfection byproducts such as trihalomethanes.
 The water provided by SFPUC and Valley Water is disinfected with chloramines, which can affect dialysis treatment.
 Residents on home dialysis should contact their physicians to discuss the impact on their treatment.
 The End Stage Renal Disease Network 17, at (415) 897-2400, can provide more information about chloramines and dialysis.
-Fish and aquarium owners should check with their local pet stores for information on chloramine removal
+Fish and aquarium owners should check with their local pet stores for information on chloramine removal.

-Crvtosporidium/Giardia
+Crytosporidium/Giardia

-Cryptosporidium and Giarda are microbial pathogens commonly found in surface water throughout the U.S. SFRWS regularly tests for these waterborne pathogens and found them at very low levels in source water and treated water in 2019.
+Cryptosporidium and Giardia are microbial pathogens naturally present in the environment and commonly found in surface water throughout the U.S. Monitoring of source water by both Valley Water and SFPUC in 2020 indicated a low presence of these organisms.
 However, current test methods approved by the USEPA do not distinguish between dead organisms and those capable of causing disease.
-Ingestion of Cryptosporidium may produce symptoms of nausea, abdominal cramps, diarrhea, and associated headaches.
-Cryptosporidium must be ingested to cause disease, and it may be spread through means other than drinking water.
+They must be ingested to cause disease and may be spread through means other than drinking water.
+Ingestion of either pathogen can cause abdominal infection.
+Symptoms include nausea, diarrhea, abdominal cramps, and associated headaches.